DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 She is sharp.
 The moment they entered the room, this bodyguard woman Fairin had her eyes on Rinne.
 Other races has certain eye-catching presence.
-Kai, himself, met many lots of various people while training in martial arts, but never he met someone who clearly gave such _strong_ impression.
+Kai, himself, met lots of various people while training in martial arts, but never he met someone who clearly gave such _strong_ impression.
-Warrior.
+That of  a warrior.
 Far beyond just simple soldier, she looked like a seasoned warrior who went through lots of deadly battles.

 "I'd like to ask few questions in Jeanne-sama's stead."